gearglow/ReptiliaWithATwist/The List.md

 > To Do:
 >
 > - [x] Get a solicitor on retainer
-> - [x] Find and read Battle Magic For Bad Bitches
+> - [x] Find and read Battle Magic For The Baddest Bitches
 > - [x] Find and read Magica Obscura: Shadow Magic, Bio-Alchemy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
 > - [x] Find and read Curse-Breaking For Fun and Profit
 > - [x] Find and read Elysia's Combat Style: Stage 4